 *Metallic Needles are designed to be used with metallic threads.
 They have an elongated eye that is a ‘must have’ for sensitive metallic threads to prevent shredding and breaking.
 In the Schmetz line, Stretch Needles have a Pink Band to so designate them.
 Schmetz Metallic Needles are available in sizes 80/.12 and 90/14 and Twin in size2.5/80 and 3.0/90.
 These needles have a red bar.

 *Schmetz Hemstitch or ‘Wing’ Needles have a ‘wing’ on each side designed to create a large hole in the fabric for that antique hemstitch look.
 ALWAYS use a very lightweight thread so as to not ‘fill up’ the hole.
 Use a 60 wt. cotton or skinny silk thread with these.
 They are available in sizes 100/16 and 120/19.
-I sell these Wing Needles at my website HERE.
+As of 8-20-18, I have several Wing Needles in my Close-Out Department at alnost 50% off.
+Click HERE.
 There is also a Double Hemstitch needle, that contains a Wing and a Universal needle with a 2.5 mm separation.
 The Hemstitch Needle is the smaller size 100/16.
 It has a red bar.
 Note that many of the Twin Needles have a RED BAR so be sure to keep them in their appropriate packaging!!!

 *Leather Needles have a wedge shaped point to cut instead of tear leathers.